prathimacode-hub/ML-ProjectKart/CONTRIBUTING.md

 # Contributing guidelines

-## Before contributing
+## 💻Before contributing

 Welcome to [prathimacode-hub/ML-ProjectKart](https://github.com/prathimacode-hub/ML-ProjectKart/).
 Before sending your pull requests, make sure that you **read the whole guidelines**.
 If you have any doubt on the contributing guide, please feel free to reach out.

-### Contribution
+### 🙌Contribution

-Any contribution is accepted, from fixing a grammar mistake in a comment to implementing complex algorithms.
+Any contribution is accepted, from fixing a grammar mistake in a comment to implementing complex python projects.
 Please read this section if you are contributing your work.

+## 💻👨‍Steps to Contribute

+Following are the steps to guide you:

+* Step 1: Fork the repo and Go to your Git terminal and  clone it on your machine.
+* Step 2: Add a upstream link to main branch in your cloned repo
+    ```
+    git remote add upstream https://github.com/prathimacode-hub/ML-ProjectKart.git
+    ```
+* Step 3: Keep your cloned repo upto date by pulling from upstream (this will also avoid any merge conflicts while committing new changes)
+    ```
+    git pull upstream main https://github.com/prathimacode-hub/ML-ProjectKart.git
+    ```
+* Step 4: Create your feature branch (This is a necessary step, so don't skip it)
+    ```
+    git checkout -b <feature-name>
+    ```
+* Step 5: Commit all the changes (Write commit message as "Small Message")
+    ```
+    git commit -m "Write a meaningfull but small commit message"
+    ```
+* Step 6: Push the changes for review
+    ```
+    git push origin <branch-name>
+    ```
+* Step 7: Create a PR on Github.
+(Don't just hit the create a pull request button, you must write a PR message to clarify why and what are you contributing)

+## 🔨Note:

+> - Do not edit/delete someone else's code in this repository.
+You can only insert new files/folder in this repository.

+  > - Give a meaningful name to whatever file or folder you are adding, for e.g., if you have written a ML code on Loan Prediction, then loan_prediction.py is one example of valid name.

-### Coding Style
+### 🔑Coding Style

 We want your work to be readable by others; therefore, we encourage you to note the following: